-As every pet parent knows, our faithful friends are unable to sweat so need other ways to cool down.
+Dogs are just as prone to getting hot as any other animal, especially in the summer or after a bout of exercise.
+And as every pet parent knows, our faithful friends are unable to sweat.
+So they need to find other ways to cool down.

 However, the good news is that, so long as you follow certain precautions, it is perfectly safe to give your dog ice cubes when it is hot.

 Whether ice is made for human or animal consumption, it should be made from clean, pure water that is safe to drink.